columns A1_PhiSector and A2_PhiSector are required

 correlation maps contain correlation skymaps.
 These are matrices with the same dimensions as the time delay maps of time delays [samples], as the former are made based on the latter via "fancy-indexing"

-Each matrix element of a correlation skymap is the correlation score between two waveforms, given some particular time delay, ie. phase shift.
+Each matrix element of a correlation skymap is the correlation score between two waveforms, given some particular time delaytime delay

 masks can be used to mask the correlation maps, as shown in the bottom subplot in the Figure above.
 The masks are defined by supply_azimuthal_angle_masks.